 4. Secure the Bulb

 Don’t let the bulb dangle.
-Use a safety pin to attach it to your clothing, or use a drain belt or pouch to keep it close to your body and reduce tension on the tube.
+Use a safety pin to attach it to your clothing, or use a drain belt or pouch to reduce tension on the tube.

 🚨 When to Call Your Doctor